What is SuperSlot?

 Can I use the SL-2 with my XL-AES?

 The SL-2 utilizes the same expansion port as the XL-AES so simultaneous use is impossible.
-However, the SL-2 does have two TA3 AES3 inputs for an additional 4 channels of digital audio.
+However, the SL-2 does have two TA3 AES3 inputs for up to 4 additional channels of digital audio in.

-Is there a ribbon cable or does it affix to the port directly?
+Is there a ribbon cable or does the SL-2 affix to the port directly?
 Can I move it?

 The SL-2 connects directly to your 8-Series mixer-recorder without the use of ribbon cables.
 The SL-2 sits securely on top with the receivers facing you, allowing for ease of viewing while in your bag or on your cart.